White House press corps: History

+Presidencies of Donald Trump

-In 1977, a court ruled in Sherrill v.
-Knight that the White House had a limited right to deny a press pass.
-In 2018, the White House withdrew the pass of Jim Acosta of CNN.
+In 2018, during the first presidency of Donald Trump, the White House withdrew the pass of Jim Acosta of CNN.
 CNN sued, and a federal judge temporarily ordered the pass to be restored, on grounds of due process.
 In May 2019, under a new standard, the White House revoked dozens of press passes.

-In February 2025, the White House announced that it would determine which outlets are allowed access to the president, instead of the White House Correspondents' Association.
+In February 2025, during the second presidency of Donald Trump, the White House announced that it would determine which outlets are allowed access to the president, instead of the White House Correspondents' Association.

+On September 18, 2026, Trump announced that he was banning CNN, MS NOW, and Politico from the White House, effective immediately.
+The following Monday, the three news outlets filed a lawsuit in the D.C. district court, seeking a temporary restraining order to lift the ban.
+The same day, the five members of the primary White House television pool - Fox, ABC, CBS, NBC, and CNN - issued a statement announcing that they were suspending coverage of the president.
+In solidarity, several major papers—including The New York Times and The Washington Post—agreed to hold off publishing or distributing still photos taken as part of the White House pool coverage on Monday, delaying release until midnight.
+Several other outlets with photographers in the White House pool—among them The Associated Press, Reuters, Getty Images, and Agence France-Presse—likewise agreed to withhold images from Trump's events until midnight.

+On September 22, the Department of Justice defended the administration's action in a court filing, citing national security concerns and alleged violations of standards of professionalism and decorum.

 Notable correspondents

 The White House Correspondents' Association organizes the James S. Brady Press Briefing Room seating chart.
-Several outlets have had reporters covering the White House full time and a permanent assigned seat in the James S. Brady Press Briefing Room.
+Several outlets have had reporters covering the White House full-time and a permanent assigned seat in the James S. Brady Press Briefing Room.